jillpg/webDiscos/README.md

 # WEBDISCOS:

-I did the web with php, html, jss and postgresql
+I did the web with php, html, jss and postgresql, using method MVC